anandgraves/frontend-developer-bookmarks/README.md

 * [A Good User Interface](https://www.goodui.org/)
 * [UX Design Resources](http://uxdesign.cc/) - methods & deliverables, tools, links, books, inspiration
 * [The Top and Bottom](http://www.lukew.com/ff/entry.asp?878) - adding value to both the big picture and the details of a design problem
-* [User Onboarding](https://www.useronboard.com/onboarding-teardowns/) - see how popular web apps handle their signup experiences (Slack, Evernote, Instagram, Trello, Meetup, etc.)
+* [User Onboarding](https://www.useronboard.com/onboarding-teardowns/) - see how popular web apps handle their signup experiences (slack, evernote, instagram, trello, meetup, etc.)
 * [Hyper Island Toolbox](http://toolbox.hyperisland.com/) - a resource kit you can use to apply creative collaboration and unleash potential in your team or organization
 * [UX Project Checklist](http://uxchecklist.github.io/)
 * [UX Myths](http://uxmyths.com/)